-- Open it from the list of orders (Operations - Commissary - Commissary Orders in left hand navigation and then double click the order you want to open)
+- Open it from the list of orders from the left navigation and open the desired Commissary Order

-- Fill out the Qty Order field on each row for the items you want to order
+- Fill out the Qty Order field on each row for any items needed

 Order Form Header - This shows detailed information about the delivery of the items